SkrFractals/Comparser/README.md

 Functions just like while.
 The syntax is again different in the same way as if/else.
 Can have an else branch like if.
 It would get called only if the condition is not met even initially.
 It can trigger a loop limit overflow if the condition is true too many times.

+ACTIONS:
+_\<actionName\>_ : _\<expressionArgument\>_

+Return:
+Breaks out of the specified number of blocks, treating all blocks the same, whether they are ifs or whiles.
+Example ?1{?1{!1{return:2;printpure:1}printpure:2}printpure:3}printpure:4 /* Prints 3\n4

+Break:
+Breaks out of the specified number of loop blocks, very similar to return, but it doesn't count if block endings.
+Example ?1{!1{!1{?1{break:1;printpure:1}printpure:2}printpure:3}printpure:4}printpure:5 /* Prints 3\n4\n5

+Continue:
+Breaks out of the specified number of loop blocks, and returns back to the last one to retest it.
+Very similar to break, except it does that return back at the last break out, so it is not a break out on that one anymore.
+Example a:0;?1{!a<2{a:a+1;printpure:a;!1{?1{continue:2;printpure:10}printpure:20}printpure:30}printpure:40}printpure:50 /* Prints 1\n2\n20\n30

+Print:
+Takes all the elements in the evaluated vector from the expression and prints them into the log as expression equations.
+Example: f(0) : 1; f(x) : xf(x-1); print : f(5); /* Prints f(5) = 120

+PrintPure:
+Takes all the elements in the evaluated vector from the expression and prints them into the log as pure values.
+Example: f(0) : 1; f(x) : xf(x-1); print : f(5); /* Prints 120

+Do:
+do : _\<expressionArgument\>_
+Takes all the string-type elements in the evaluated vector from the expression, and puts them in from the program counter to be parsed like the following commands.
+Basically dynamically inserts dynamically generated code, as long as the syntax is valid.
+It can trigger a stack overflow if it unpacks too many strings recursively.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------